-Cascais region also has several neighborhoods near the Atlantic that appeal to high net worth investors thanks to its profitable real estate market.
+Cascais region also has several neighborhoods near the Atlantic that appeal to high-net-worth investors thanks to its profitable real estate market.

 Buying a House in Cascais

 One of the main reasons that make Cascais a very attractive option for real estate investment is its location.
 Apart from its geographical grandeur, the region is also very close to the Portuguese capital Lisbon.
-The trip by car between two areas takes less than 45 minutes, and there is a railway line connecting the two regions.
+The trip by car between the two areas takes less than 45 minutes, and there is a railway line connecting the two regions.
 So, people who conduct business activities in the capital also choose Cascais as their residence without any hesitation.

 Why Buy a House in Cascais

 The Cascais region of Portugal has a fruitful real estate market.
 There are many reasons for this, such as the amazing climate of the region, its proximity to the capital city Lisbon, its spectacular history, and countless natural beauties.
 Let’s analyze the most common motivations for buying a house in Cascais.

 The climate is a huge incentive for investors who’re buying a house in Cascais.
 The region has Portugal’s characteristic climate that involves hot summers and mild winters.
 However, the Atlantic provides Cascais with cool ocean breezes that reduce the average temperature during summer to more comfortable levels.
 The average temperature during summers in Cascais is 26°.
 During winter’s coldest period, the average temperature is around 11°.

 Perfect for Beach Lovers